 Since I used up the pockets and part of the legs of the jeans for the storage buckets, I want to make use of the rest of the denim instead of pitching it.
 As you can see, I already cut the remnants into strips.
 Also, don’t forget you can also make purses with the pockets too.

 If you’re new to my scene, you wouldn’t know that I love to make bags and purses.
 Why?
 I don’t exactly know because the only time I carry a purse it in the summer, and only if I have to.
 And, I usually only have a few items in it.
 I’m a low maintenance gal.
 Check out this one I made from a feedsack I still use to this day six years later.

-So, since it’s been awhile and these are my JC’s jeans, I want to make a new purse for moi.
+So, since it’s been a while, I want to make a new purse for moi.
 A gal deserves a little sumpin’ sumpin’ too, right?

 Here’s what you’ll need to make one too: